Transfer to/from - London Heathrow airport (LHR)

 Terminal 5 from 5:22 am to 11:42 pm (11:25 pm on Sundays)

-On Fridays and Saturdays, the Piccadilly line operates throughout the night, but does not serve Terminal 4.
+On Fridays and Saturdays, the Piccadilly line operates all night, but without service to Terminal 4.

-When the Tube is not running during the night, the N9 bus connects Heathrow to central London.
-The service runs every 30 minutes from the central bus station and Terminal 5.
+When the Underground is not running overnight, the N9 bus connects Heathrow with central London.
+The service departs every 30 minutes from Central Bus Station and Terminal 5.

 Elizabeth Line

-The Elizabeth Line operates from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east, with departures from 5:08 am until 11:40 pm.
+The Elizabeth Line operates from Reading and Heathrow in the west to Shenfield and Abbey Wood in the east, with departures from 5:15 am to 0:12 am.
 See more

-The easiest way to pay for your trip is with a Contactless or Oyster card, available on ticket machines.
-You can use a contactless debit or credit card or a mobile device.
-There’s no need to buy a ticket.
-Individual tickets and travel cards from zone 1-6 can also be used.
+The easiest way to pay for your trip is with a Contactless or Oyster card, available from ticket machines.
+You can also use a contactless debit or credit card or mobile device.
+There is no need to buy a ticket.
+Individual tickets and Zone 1-6 travel cards can also be used.
+Fares start at £12.80 for a journey to or from the airport.

 Travelling between Heathrow terminals is free on any TFL service if you touch in and out with a Contactless or Oyster card.
-Alternatively, you can pick up a terminal transfer ticket from certain machines at all stations.
+Alternatively, you can purchase a terminal transfer ticket from certain machines at all stations.

 Heathrow to Feltham

-Buses 285 and 490 run from Heathrow to Feltham (where you can catch a train to Richmond, Camberley, Bracknell, London Waterloo, Clapham Junction or the South).
+Buses 285 and 490 run from Heathrow to Feltham (where you can catch a train to Richmond, Camberley, Bracknell, London Waterloo, Clapham Junction and the South).

 Frequency: up to every 12 minutes